hasley1234/Emerging-Technologies-5026-DST/DIGITAL  SCENT TECHNOLOGY - THE POTENTIAL TO IMPACT JAMAICA AND THE REST OF THE REGION.md

        Like the scent dispensers in restrooms, synthesizer could be programmed to release your favoride scent into the air to add a personalized touch to your living or working space.
 The olfactory of dirty clothes, unkept homes and garbage areas give a offset odor that are not wellcome but tolerated by all humanity in Jamaica and the rest of the world.
 Poor hygiene is a distortion of DST reflection that gives off contamination and bad odor.
-Ill-health may ocurrs and the disparity will become a global disease or pandemic.
+Ill-health may ocurrs and the disparity will become a global disease or pandemic. see https://www.scribd.com/document/iSmell Technology.

 The region as well as Jamaica have impact on Digital Scent Technology where the growing adoption of E-Nose in many industries are engaged base upon the growth of drivers in the market for immersive technologies in the areas of sensory driven immersion, and mixed